 I'm using his words.

-We're talking about taking care of people, people, people that were brought here, people that have done a good job, uh, that were not brought here, that were brought here, not of their own volition, but more importantly, we have to have the wall.
+We're talking about taking care of people, people that were brought here, people that have done a good job, that were not brought here, that were brought here not of their own volition.

-So I think what he's saying is no amnesty, that they would work out some type of agreement that they wouldn't be citizens and they get to stay in the country and they wouldn't be thrown out.
+So I think what he's saying is no amnesty, that they would work out some type of agreement that they wouldn't be citizens and they'd get to stay in the country and they wouldn't be thrown out.

 That's my guess where it's going.